-*Ever catch yourself re-enacting scenarios from your past, but with different people?

 NYU’s Susan Andersen and Alana Baum demonstrated transference in lab studies when they asked volunteers for descriptions of important people in their lives for whom they had positive feelings or negative feelings.

-To contrast the results, Andersen and Baum also presented descriptions of other people’s significant others.
+They also presented descriptions of other people’s significant others.

 Participants more accurately recalled the stranger’s description when it resembled their own significant other.

-In addition, biased inference and memory are based on “accessibility” and distinctiveness of the earlier triggering memory, according to Anderson’s collaborators Steve W. Cole and Noah Glassman.
+Biased inference and memory are based on “accessibility” and distinctiveness of the earlier triggering memory, according to Anderson’s collaborators Steve W. Cole and Noah Glassman.

 Transference is an outgrowth of attachment to others in the past, according to Queens College’s Claudia Chloe Brumbaugh and R. Chris Fraley University of Illinois.

-Brumbaugh and Fraley noted that participants “applied attachment representations of past partners” to any potential future partner, but to a greater extent when the new partner was described as resembling an important past partner.
+Brumbaugh and Fraley noted that participants “applied attachment representations of past partners” to any potential future partner, and to a greater extent when the new partner was described as resembling an important past partner.

-Earlier, Princeton’s Susan Fiske described this transfer of affective responses to a new individual as schema-triggered affect.
+Princeton’s Susan Fiske described this transfer of affective responses to a new individual as schema-triggered affect.